Equivariant Cartan-Eilenberg supergerbes for the Green-Schwarz superbranes I. The super-Minkowskian case: Tensorial super- -model backgrounds -- generalities

-Passing to the supergeometries of interest, we shall further assume the supermanifold to be endowed with a (left) transitive action of a Lie supergroup $\,\txG\,$ ({\it i.e.}, a group object in the category of supermanifolds), the latter playing the r\^ole of the (extended) global-(super)symmetry group of the field theory in question.
-As such the supertarget will be presentable as (or equivariantly superdiffeomorphic with) a supercoset $\,\txG/\txH\cong\xcM\,$ of that supergroup relative to a Lie group $\,\txH\,$ embedded in $\,\txG$.\ Such a presentation of the target supermanifold puts us in the framework of Cartan geometry, which, in turn, affords a neat description of the additional tensorial {\bf superbackground} of the super-$p$-brane propagation in $\,\xcM$,\ composed of a $\txG$-invariant metric tensor $\,\txg\,$ on $\,\xcM\,$ (typically degenerate in the Gra\ss mann-odd directions) and a left-$\txG$-invariant de Rham super-$(p+2)$-cocycle $\,\underset{\tx{\ciut{(p+2)}}}{\chi}\in Z^{p+2}_{\rm dR}(\xcM)^\txG$.\ Thus, we construct the action functionals of the models of interest in terms of (left-)$\txG$-equivariant components of the left-invariant Maurer--Cartan 1-form $\,\theta_{\rm L}\,$ on $\txG\,$ with values in the Lie superalgebra ({\it cp.} App.\,\ref{app:LieAlgCohom}) $\,\ggt\,$ of that supergroup as well as invariant tensors on the latter, and the lagrangean fields of the theory are identified with the Riemann normal (super)coordinates on $\,\txG\,$ restricted to a section $\,\g\in\G(\txG)\,$ of the principal $\txH$-bundle $\,\txG\too\txG/\txH\,$ modelling the supertarget.
-In fact, the specific choice of the section and the ensuing treatment of the geometric Goldstone fields coordinatising some of the directions in the complement of the Lie algebra $\,\hgt\,$ of the Lie group $\,\txH\,$ within the Lie superalgebra $\,\ggt\,$ has -- as has been amply demonstrated in the literature ({\it cp.}, {\it e.g.}, Refs.\,\cite{McArthur:1999dy,Gomis:2006wu}), and shall be elaborated in what follows -- far-reaching consequences for the geometrisation of the theory (in the spirit of the previous section).
+Passing to the supergeometries of interest, we shall further assume the supermanifold to be endowed with a (left) transitive action of a Lie supergroup $\,\txG\,$ ({\it i.e.}, a group object in the \textbf{category of supermanifolds} $\,{\rm sMan}$,\ the latter having $\,\bR^{0\,|\,0}\,$ as the terminal object).
+The supergroup will play the r\^ole of the global-(super)symmetry group of the field theory in question.
+As such the supertarget will be presentable as (or equivariantly superdiffeomorphic with) a supercoset $\,\txG/\txH\cong\xcM\,$ of that supergroup relative to a Lie group $\,\txH\,$ embedded in the body of $\,\txG$.\ Such a presentation of the target supermanifold puts us in the framework of Cartan geometry\footnote{An extensive discussion of the supergeometric counterparts of the standard constructions from the theory of Lie groups and manifolds with smooth Lie-group actions, and in particular -- their homogeneous spaces, can be found in \Rcite{Kostant:1975}, {\it cp} also \Rcite{Koszul:1982}, and \Rcite{Carmeli:2011} for a modern perspective. }, which, in turn, affords a neat description of the additional tensorial {\bf superbackground} of the super-$p$-brane propagation in $\,\xcM$,\ composed of a $\txG$-invariant metric tensor $\,\txg\,$ on $\,\xcM\,$ (typically degenerate in the Gra\ss mann-odd directions) and a left-$\txG$-invariant de Rham super-$(p+2)$-cocycle $\,\underset{\tx{\ciut{(p+2)}}}{\chi}\in Z^{p+2}_{\rm dR}(\xcM)^\txG$.\ Thus, we construct the action functionals of the models of interest in terms of components of the left-invariant Maurer--Cartan super-1-form $\,\theta_{\rm L}\,$ on $\txG\,$ with values in the Lie superalgebra ({\it cp} App.\,\ref{app:LieAlgCohom}) $\,\ggt\,$ of that supergroup as well as of invariant superdifferential forms on the latter, and the lagrangean fields of the theory are identified -- {\it via} flows of appropriate left-invariant supervector fields -- with normal coordinates on the image, within $\,\txG$,\ of a section \qq\nn \g\in\G(\txG) \qqq of the principal $\txH$-bundle $\,\txG\too\txG/\txH\,$ modelling the supertarget\footnote{In what follows, we presuppose that either the entire homogeneous space is mapped into the Lie supergroup $\,\txG\,$ by a single (global) section $\,\g\,$ (as is the case, {\it e.g.}, for $\,{\rm sMink}(d,1\,\vert\,D_{d,1})$,\ the main protagonist in the concrete analysis to be presented) or that the field theory under study has been restricted to field configurations contained in the superdomain $\,\cO\subset\txG/\txH\,$ of a single section, in which case further restrictions have to be imposed upon the (super)symmetry transformations $\,g\in\txG\,$ considered, to wit, these are taken from a vicinity of the group unit.
+These assumptions can be abandoned, at the expense of the simplicity of the treatment which (the expense!) we want to avoid in the present paper, and do not invalidate the ensuing conclusions -- a fact that will be demonstrated in a future work.}.